 - Getting up to change the TV channel versus using the remote

-- Pacing and walking while on a phone call instead of sitting down.
+- Pacing and walking while on a phone call instead of sitting down

-The Laws Of Building Muscle
+The Laws of Building Muscle

-First off, you want to increase your calorie intake.
+To build muscle, first you want to increase your calorie intake.

-Again, be sure to track your measurements and adjust your calories, if necessary.
+Again, be sure to track your measurements and adjust your calories if necessary.

-Of course more often is better but requires better planning and a more complicated body parts training plan.
-So start simple if you’re a novice.
-It’s not necessary to train 6X a week unless you’re training for a competition.
+Of course, more often is better but requires better planning and a more complicated body parts training plan.
+So, start simple if you’re a novice.
+It’s not necessary to train 6 times a week unless you’re training for a competition.

 Muscle needs to be challenged in order to grow.
 You need to gradually and consistently increase the amount of load and volume you are lifting.

-But the goal with load is to keep increasing the amount of weight you lift.
+However, the goal with load is to keep increasing the amount of weight you lift.

 Increasing the volume you do is another method to progressive overload.
-Volume means total number of reps for that specific exercise.
+Volume means the total number of reps for that specific exercise.
 If you’re doing 3 sets of 12 reps, it means you’ve done a total of 36 reps.

 But increasing volume doesn’t mean doing super high reps of 20+ unless you’re training your muscle for endurance versus strength.